In this section

 - Facilitating a stakeholder process to develop prevention/recovery strategies for lakes Brooklyn and Geneva in Clay County, and Cowpen and Grandin lakes in Putnam County, where minimum flows and levels (MFLs) are currently not being met or are projected not to be met within 20 years.
 The District and stakeholders have worked collaboratively through a series of public meetings since June 2011 to develop long-term comprehensive strategies to achieve the MFLs.

 - Partnering with the Suwannee River Water Management District, the Florida Department of Environmental Protection, north Florida local governments and other stakeholders to ensure sustainable water supplies and protection of north Florida’s waterways and natural systems.
-Highlights of the partnership include developing a shared tool to predict and assess water resource impacts and studying the regional groundwater decline in north Florida.
+Highlights of the North Florida Regional Water Supply Partnership include developing a shared tool to predict and assess water resource impacts and studying the regional groundwater decline in north Florida.
 The partners also are committed to developing a regional water supply plan for north Florida that encompasses counties in both water management districts.

 District Governing Board members and staff toured Keystone lakes in October 2012 with local stakeholder groups to discuss progress and plans for future lake level improvements in the region.